yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab2.md

-# Lab 01: Use Azure OpenAI SDKs in your app
+# Hands-On Lab: Use Azure OpenAI SDKs in your app

 ## Estimated time: 60 minutes